As a school, we are signed up to the wonderful online resource that is Times Table Rockstars.

 Anti-Bullying Week

-For anti-bullying week 2023, Year 4 took part in lots of activities to explore the theme ‘MAKE A NOISE ABOUT BULLYING’.
+For anti-bullying week 2024, Year 4 took part in lots of activities to explore the theme ‘CHOOSE RESPECT’.

 First, we identified why anti-bullying week happens.
 This week aims to educate people all about bullying and the ways in which we can help.